Sidebar

 Policy Statement

-- informal services to encourage prompt resolution of disputes, to include consultation, problem solving, facilitated discussion, and mediation; and/or
+- informal services to encourage prompt resolution of workplace conflicts and

 Scope